 Explorations in Neuroscience

 Have you ever wondered how neuroscientists learn more about the brain?
-In this course, students will be exposed to laboratory techniques that are fundamental to the study of neuroscience.
-These techniques will range from processing brain tissue for microscopy to trying to record electrical activity from living neurons.
-Students will gain practical experience that will provide them a frame of reference for how research is conducted, as well as gain skills that are translatable to other fields of science.
+In this course, students will be introduced to laboratory techniques fundamental to the study of neuroscience.
+These techniques will range from processing brain tissue for microscopy to recording electrical activity from living neurons.
+Students will gain practical experience that will provide them with a frame of reference for how research is conducted, as well as gain skills that are translatable to other scientific fields.

 As a leader in public health for over a century, Tulane University recognizes the importance of community outreach and action.
 Students will examine the factors leading to outbreaks of disease and the impact that infectious diseases have on our society.
 Empowered with this information, they will design public health campaigns to mitigate the spread of infectious diseases.